mohasarc/workers-pool/README.md

     console.log(error);
 });
 ```

-Note that if the function has a call to another function, the other function also has to be exported.

 ### Method 2: Executing a function on the fly
 Another way to run functions on the fly is also available: